freeCodeCamp/freeCodeCamp/curriculum/challenges/english/14-responsive-web-design-22/learn-more-about-css-pseudo-selectors-by-building-a-balance-sheet/step-004.md

 # --description--

 Screen readers announce HTML elements based on the document flow.
-We will eventually want the balance sheet to have a heading of "Balance Sheet" and a subheading of "freeCodeCamp".
+We will eventually want the balance sheet to have a heading of "Balance Sheet" and a subheading of "AcmeWidgetCorp".
 However, this order does not make sense if announced by a screen reader.

 Give your existing `span` the `class` attribute set to `flex`, and add two `span` elements within it.
-Give the first the text `freeCodeCamp`.
+Give the first the text `AcmeWidgetCorp`.
 Give the second the text `Balance Sheet`.
 You will use CSS to reverse the order of the text on the page, but the HTML order will make more sense for a screen reader.

 # --hints--